ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 *  Registry: COSE Algorithm Values (ECDSA, EdDSSA)
 *  Description: OSCORE Counter Signature Algorithm Value
 *  Reference: \[\[this specification\]\]

+## ACE Groupcomm Profile Registry

+This specification establishes the IANA "ACE Groupcomm Profile" registry.
+The registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
+It should be noted that, in addition to the expert review, some portions of the registry require a specification, potentially a Standards Track RFC, be supplied as well.

+The columns of this registry are:

+* Name: The name of the profile, to be used as value of the profile attribute.
+* Description: Text giving an overview of the profile and the context it is developed for.
+* CBOR Value: CBOR abbreviation for this profile name.
+Different ranges of values use different registration policies [RFC8126].
+Integer values from -256 to 255 are designated as Standards Action.
+Integer values from -65536 to -257 and from 256 to 65535 are designated as Specification Required.
+Integer values greater than 65535 are designated as Expert Review.
+Integer values less than -65536 are marked as Private Use.
+* Reference: This contains a pointer to the public specification of the profile abbreviation, if one exists.

 --- back